(Updated 21. September 2022)

 - Nowadays, different types of video content are available on different platforms; for example, Netflix, the video streaming giant does not support esports, conferencing, etc. But with Theta’s open-source project participants could access not only TV or movies but also peer-to-peer streaming, and education.

 - The best thing about Theta’s platform is that the entire open-source project is powered by the users.
 This is a major difference between Theta and its competitors (the leading video content delivery providers) like YouTube, Netflix, and Amazon Prime Video, etc.

-- The Ethereum platform is known to be useful for developers who want to build decentralized applications to cater to a wide range of purposes such as a digital currency swapping, wallets, etc. Ethereum’s main goal is to facilitate various functionalities by hosting them on its versatile and secure blockchain.
+- The Ethereum platform is useful for developers who want to build decentralized applications to cater to a wide range of purposes such as digital currency swapping, wallets, etc. Ethereum’s main goal is to facilitate various functionalities by hosting them on its versatile and secure blockchain.

 - Through DApps, Ethereum could lead several next-generation programs that could function in a decentralized network like Distributed ledgers and Tor.
 These applications open a world of opportunities and are considered to be the most popular in the blockchain sector.

 - Ethereum and Bitcoin share some features that have been modified in the Ethereum blockchain prior to implementation.
 Ethereum also has a strategy (shared by BitTorrent) of having a decentralized OS for the sole reason of creating DApps.